manticoresoftware/manticoresearch/docs/installation.rst

 For compiling latest version of Manticore, recommended is checkout the latest code from the github repositiory.
 Alternative, for compiling a certain version, you can either checked that version from github or use it's respective source tarball.
+In last case avoid to use automatic tarballs from github (named there as 'Source code'), but use provided files as `manticore-2.4.1-171017-3b31a97-release.tar.gz`.
+When building from clone you need packages `git`, `flex`, `bison`.
+When building from tarball they are not necessary.
+This requirement may be essential to build on Windows.

 .. code-block:: bash